lalit-phadtare/AdvancedLaneDetection/README.md

 5. For video, the coefficients are smoothened over last 10 frames to avoid the lines from jumping around.
 6. If there are no lines detected for 25 frames, I hold on to last lines and start from scratch if it is more than 25

-The optimized line fit function is in `fit_polynomial_prior()` at line 369.
+The optimized line fit function is in `fit_polynomial_prior()` at advlanedet.py/line 369.
-The logic to decide whether to start lane detection with prior or scratch is in videoPipeline() at line 560.
+The logic to decide whether to start lane detection with prior or scratch is in videoPipeline() at line advlanedet.py/560.

 Here's a [link to my video result](./project_out_video.mp4)